arduino/tooling-rfcs/RFCs/0004-pluggable-monitor.md

 }
 ```

 Adding the needed monitor tools in the `discoveryDependencies` allows the CLI to install them together with the platform.
-Also, differently from the other `toolsDependencies`, the version is not required since it will always be used the latest version available.
+Also, differently from the other `toolsDependencies`, the version is not required since the latest version available will always be used.

 Finally, to bind a monitor to a protocol, we must also declare in the `platform.txt` that we want to use that specific monitor tool for that specific protocol with the direcive: